Council Tax Support

 Am I eligible for Council Tax Support?

-- you are on income support or job seekers allowance
+- on income support or job seekers allowance

 This will mean you will have some, or all, of your Council Tax paid for you.
 Council Tax Support is paid to you via a reduction of your Council Tax bill.
 Read more www.newcastle.gov.uk